dccol/ML-SentimentClassification/README.md

 # ML-SentimentClassification
  Machine Learning Assignment 3: Sentiment Classification

+Decription below as described by the methodology present in the report.
+The notebook also contains headings and comments to improve readability

 This notebook is split up into three phases: The training phase, development phase, and test phase

 ## Training Phase